-Section 17 would revise - and resume beginning on July 1 2026 - the State Aid for School Construction Program by adopting a debt service subsidy model, where the State would provide grants of 20% to 40% of a school's annual debt service amortization payments (principal plus interest) for eligible construction expenses.
-This would shift a portion of school construction financing costs out of local school budgets.
+Section 17 will revise - and resume beginning on July 1 2026 - the State Aid for School Construction Program by adopting a debt service subsidy model, where the State would provide grants of 20% to 40% of a school's annual debt service amortization payments (principal plus interest) for eligible construction expenses.
+This will shift a portion of school construction financing costs out of local school budgets.

-Like a similar program in Rhode Island, the proposed aid program would generally work as follows:
+Like a similar program in Rhode Island, the aid program will generally work as follows: